 As a business writer, my focus is on copywriting, web content writing, brand management, and email marketing.
-At FoodChain ID recently, I wrote and produced websites and participated in marketing campaigns that contributed to record growth.
+At FoodChain ID recently, I wrote and produced websites and participated in marketing campaigns that contributed to years of record growth.
 I’ve subcontracted with IBM, Texas Instruments, the U.S. Department of Energy, Voice of America and many other organizations.
-I’ve successfully “marketed spirituality” – which requires a light touch – at the Omega Institute of Holistic Studies, Interface Foundation and Maharishi University of Management.
+I’ve successfully “marketed spirituality” – which requires a deft touch – at the Omega Institute of Holistic Studies, Interface Foundation and Maharishi University of Management.

 In the consumer products arena, I’ve worked in B2C (business-to-consumer) copywriting, notably for CyberMedia, whose PC software dominated that industry.
 A website I edited for Texas Instruments was a finalist for the Smithsonian Innovation award.
 I’ve written scripts for training videos, documentaries and museum kiosk displays.
 My essays have appeared in the Baltimore Sun, City Paper, Iowa Source and other publications.
 I’m also a novelist and a playwright.